Contact Us Today (424) 372-3112

 California Penal Code 1203.3 defines early termination of probation:

-• The court has authority any time during the period of probation to revoke or modify order of suspension of imposition, or execution of the sentence.
-The court can also at any time, when the ends of justice will be served, when good conduct of defendant on probation warrants it, terminate probation, and discharge defendant.
+• The court has authority at any time during the period of probation to revoke or modify an order of suspension of imposition or execution of the sentence.
+The court can also, at any time when the ends of justice will be served when good conduct of the defendant on probation warrants it, terminate probation and discharge the defendant.

-The legal process to get you probation terminated early requires a formal hearing so the court can determine if you are eligible.
+The legal process for terminating probation early requires a formal hearing so the court can determine if you are eligible.
 In Los Angeles County Criminal Courts, the hearing is known as a “motion to modify probation.”

-Your criminal lawyer has to file the motion with the court and prosecutor's office two days before the date of the hearing – and they will normally speak with the prosecutor about your request.
+Your criminal lawyer must file the motion with the court and prosecutor's office two days before the hearing date, and they will normally speak with the prosecutor about your request.

-You lawyer may be able to make the appearance at the hearing on your behalf and you won't have to attend in person.
+Your lawyer may be able to make the appearance at the hearing on your behalf, and you won't have to attend in person.

 Eligibility Requirements for Early Termination of Probation